compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 Each of the bracket pairs turns into a `sexp` node, and the atoms between the brackets turn into its children.

-## Grammar
+## The Grammar for S-Expressions

-A parser operates according to a set of *parse rules*.
-This set is known as a *grammar*.
-You can learn about parsing in detail the courses IADS and Compiling Techniques, but we'll give a brief overview here to get you started.
+In order to build our parser, we'll need a concrete grammar for it.

-We'll build up our grammar piece by piece.
+We'll build one up piece by piece.
 First, let's just write a grammar that recognises some basic literals.

 ```ebnf